 You aren't likely to be wearing shorts or beachwear much, if it all.
 However, you should still consider thin clothing items you can layer in the event the weather warms.
 We still recommending packing bathing suits so you can enjoy the onboard hot tubs or get in the pool at the Spa Thermal Suite (on select ships).

 Remember, nights on board will be even colder, so you'll also want plenty of cold-weather items.
 You can minimize your luggage by trying to pack apparel you can mix and match, such as tops and bottoms in the same color family.
 Bring clothing items you can use for multiple occasions.
 For example, a loose pair of black jeans could work over thermals for an excursion and then pair with a nice top for evening dining.

-If you plan to dine at the more formal dining room and upscale specialty restaurants, you'll want to follow the smart casual dress code.
+If you plan to dine at the upscale specialty restaurants, you'll want to follow the smart casual dress code.
 Appropriate attire can include: